-Given the excellent response and feedback received in the past 7 editions of our annual Securitisation Summit, we are now delighted to plan ahead for the 2019 version which is tentatively marked on Friday, 10 May 2019 in Mumbai.
+Given the excellent response and feedback received in the past 7 editions of our annual Securitisation Summit, we are having our 8th Securitisation Summit on Friday, 10 May 2019 in Mumbai.

 We have also announced the 3rd edition of the Indian Securitisation Awards.

 - 2019 – What a year!
 Was direct assignment/securitisation the existential choice in 2019?